Major Chandrakanth (1966 film): Production

 In October 1963, it was announced that K. Balachander had sold the film rights of his play Major Chandrakanth; the film adaptation would be directed by P. Madhavan for Nithyakalyani Films, and star Sivaji Ganesan, but was later shelved.
 Instead, the play was adapted into a Hindi film Oonche Log in 1965, with a different cast and crew.
 A. V. Meiyappan later decided to produce a Tamil film adaptation of the play under his banner AVM Productions with the same title, and Balachander was chosen as director, as it was Meiyappan's long-time desire that Balachander make a film for AVM.

 Sundarrajan, who portrayed the blind major Chandrakanth in the Tamil play, reprised his role in this film.
 The character's sons Srikanth and Rajinikanth were played by R. Muthuraman and A. V. M. Rajan respectively, replacing Venky and Govindarajan.
 Jayalalithaa was cast as Vimala, unlike the play where the same character was unseen.
 The film was the only collaboration between her and Balachander.
 Nagesh was cast as Vimala's brother Mohan, replacing Gokulnath.
 The role was a departure from the comedic roles he was then generally known for.
 Cinematography was handled by S. Maruti Rao, the art direction by A. K. Sekhar, and the editing by R. G. Gopu.
 Meiyappan's sons Murugan, Kumaran and Saravanan were assistant producers.
 The final length measured 4425 metres.

 Soundtrack

-The music was composed by V. Kumar, while the lyrics were written by Vaali and Suratha.
+The music was composed by V. Kumar.
 The song "Kalyana Sapadu Podava" is set in the Carnatic raga known as Sindhu Bhairavi.
 The song "Oru Naal Yaaro", picturised on Mohan going to prove to the audience in his neighbourhood that his Vimala is singing on the radio, became a chartbuster.